KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory1_arduino.md

 2. The "Setup and Loop"-function approach can be mimicked, but this is not required.
 3. The **delay(x)** function is missing, but this will be addressed later.

-Of course the C program can be written more dense.
-But, in the end, there is not too much difference between both pieces of code.